Last updated in October 2017

 Culture and education

 There is a lively exchange between Germany and Russia in the cultural and education sectors.
-Following the bilateral German-Russian Year of Education, Science and Innovation 2011/2012 and the Year of Germany in Russia/Year of Russia in Germany 2012/2013, crossover years of language and literature, featuring numerous events, were held in Germany and Russia in 2014 and 2015.
+Following the bilateral German-Russian Year of Education, Science and Innovation 2011/2012, the Year of Germany in Russia/Year of Russia in Germany 2012/2013 and the crossover years of language and literature featuring numerous events in both countries in 2014 and 2015, the German-Russian Youth Exchange Year was held in 2016 and 2017.
 This led to a further intensification of exchange between the two countries at the level of civil society.
-Finally, a joint German-Russian youth exchange year was officially launched in June 2016.
-The aim is to promote German-Russian youth exchange and foster direct dialogue between young people in the two countries through a host of events and encounters.
+Finally, a joint German‑Russian Year of Municipal and Regional Partnerships 2017/2018 was officially launched in June 2017 at the fourteenth town-twinning conference, held in the Russian city of Krasnodar.
+Its mission is to increase public awareness of the municipal and regional partnerships between the two countries, using the momentum generated by such bilateral cooperation to promote further partnerships between Germans and Russians – with the ultimate aim of building mutual trust.

 With some 1.5 million learners, 1.1 million of them school pupils, German occupies an undisputed second place in foreign language teaching in Russia, after English.
-As part of the Schools: Partners for the Future initiative (PASCH), more than 100 schools receive support to build and develop their German teaching.
-Here, there is close cooperation between the Central Agency for Schools Abroad and the Goethe-Institut.
+There are approximately 1000 school partnerships between German and Russian schools.
+As part of the Schools: Partners for the Future initiative (PASCH), more than 100 schools receive targeted support to build and develop their German teaching.
+Here, there is close cooperation between the Central Agency for Schools Abroad (ZfA) and the Goethe-Institut.

-In the keynote speech he gave at the Ural Federal University in Ekaterinburg in December 2014 and most recently at an event with students of the same university in August 2016, Federal Foreign Minister Steinmeier emphasised that the two countries had built a good foundation for academic relations and called for efforts to further expand cooperation in this area.
-There are currently more than 880 partnerships between higher education institutions in the two countries.
+There are currently some 900 partnerships between higher education institutions in the two countries.
 In the past year alone, there were more than 15,000 Russians studying in Germany, nearly one in ten of them on a German Academic Exchange Service (DAAD) scholarship.
-Over 1700 German DAAD scholarship holders have gained experience at universities and research institutions in Russia.
-There are a number of lectors funded by the DAAD and the Robert Bosch Stiftung working at Russian universities.
+The DAAD has a branch office in Moscow and Information Centres in St Petersburg, Nowosibirsk and Kazan.
+Each year, up to 2000 German DAAD scholarship holders gain experience at universities and research institutions in Russia.
+There are 37 DAAD lectors working at various Russian universities.

 The German-Russian Institute of Advanced Technology was opened at the Kazan National Research Technological University in September 2014.
 At this institute, Russian engineering students are taught according to German standards.
 The first students graduated from the institute in summer 2016.

-The Federal Government strongly supports efforts to step up school and youth exchange with Russia.
+The German Government strongly supports efforts to step up school and youth exchange with Russia.
 To this end, in 2006 it launched the Hamburg-based German-Russian Youth Exchange Foundation together with other partners.
-So far, nearly 100,000 young people from both countries have participated in the projects it has conducted, the annual highlight being the German-Russian Youth Parliament, which met most recently in November 2015 in Moscow.
-The German-Russian youth exchange year began in June 2016 under the motto “70 Years After the End of the Second World War – Youth Exchange – Understanding – A Common Future”.
+Each year, some 17,000 young people participate in its projects.
+The annual highlight is the German-Russian Youth Parliament, which met most recently in November 2016 at the Federal Foreign Office.

-The Federal Government promotes efforts to preserve the cultural identity of the German minority in Russia (numbering approximately 400,000).
+The German Government promotes efforts to preserve the cultural identity of the German minority in Russia (numbering approximately 400,000 to 600,000).
 The work includes language and education as well as social, community-support and other cultural projects.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.